-We study how the brain generates and monitors internal states that give rise to different forms of experience and behavior.
-Our research focuses on consciousness understood at two complementary levels:
+We study how the brain generates and monitors its own internal states, and how these give rise to different forms of experience and behavior.
+Our work is organized along two lines:

-1) Global states of consciousness, referring to the overall level and mode of experience across wakefulness, sleep, anesthesia, psychedelic states, and disorders of consciousness; and
+1) Global states of consciousness: the overall level and mode of experience across wakefulness, sleep, anesthesia, psychedelic states, and disorders of consciousness.

-2) Metacognition and confidence, referring to how individuals evaluate their own perceptions and decisions, and how subjective confidence is constructed and used to guide behavior.
+2) Metacognition and confidence: how individuals evaluate their own perceptions and decisions, how subjective confidence is constructed, and how it is used to guide behavior, learning, and exploration.

 Some guiding questions